How To Make the Best Chicken Noodle Soup

 Even if you’re not feeling under the weather, this is a very satisfying soup to make if you just want something cozy.
 It comes together in under an hour and makes the house smell fantastic.

 large yellow onion, peeled and diced

 stalks celery, diced

-3 carrots, peeled and diced
+medium carrots, peeled and diced

-1 to 3 garlic cloves, to taste
+- 1 to 3 cloves

-1 1/2 pounds (about 6) chicken thighs, preferably bone-in
+chicken thighs, preferably bone-in (about 6)

-1 to 2 quarts chicken stock, store-bought or homemade
+- 1 to 2 quarts

-2 teaspoons vegetable oil
+- 2 teaspoons

-1 to 3 teaspoons salt
+- 1 to 3 teaspoons

 6-quart Dutch oven or soup pot

-• Long and Slow Chicken Noodle Soup: Want to make the real thing?
+Long and Slow Chicken Noodle Soup: Want to make the real thing?
 OK!
 Simmer a whole chicken in water until the meat falls off the bones.
 Pull off the meat and return the bones to the pot with some vegetables to complete the chicken stock.
 The build your soup as above, using this fresh chicken stock and the reserved chicken meat.

-• To Freeze Some the Soup: Remove the portion of soup to be frozen before adding the pasta.
+Freezing: Remove the portion of soup to be frozen before adding the pasta.
 When reheating the soup, cook the pasta separately and add it to the individual bowls.

-• Avoiding Mushy Noodles: The noodles will continue absorbing liquid from the leftover soup as it cools, gradually becoming softer and mushier.
+Avoiding mushy noodles: The noodles will continue absorbing liquid from the leftover soup as it cools, gradually becoming softer and mushier.
 If you don't like mushy noodles in your leftover soup, keep the pasta and soup separate and add the pasta to bowls individually.